import numpy

 if make_subset:

-if not allow_missing_dofs:
+if not self.allow_missing_dofs:

-raise ValueError("iteration (sub)set unclear: run with `allow_missing_dofs=True`")
+raise ValueError("Iteration (sub)set unclear: run with `allow_missing_dofs=True`.")

 subset = op2.Subset(target.cell_set, numpy.where(indices_active))